rwth-i6/returnn/docs/tech_overview.rst

 which starts from the output layers goes over the sources of a layer, which are defined by `"from"`.
 If a layer does not define `"from"`, it will automatically get the input from the dataset data.

-Here a 2 layer unidirectional LSTM network:
+Here is a 2 layer unidirectional LSTM network:

 .. code-block:: python